Treaty of St. Mary's (1818): The treaties

+The treaty with the Delawares (Lenape) of October 3 established the cession of all Lenape land in Indiana to the United States.
+In return, the U.S. government was to provide a country for the displaced Lenape people west of the Mississippi River; full compensation for their improvements; perpetual annuity; grants of land to individuals; and the payment of certain claims.
+The U.S. government also agreed to provide and support a blacksmith for the Lenape after their removal to the west, and the Lenape were allowed to occupy their ceded territory for up to three years after the signing of the treaty.
+Signatories included, among others, Kikthawenund of the Unalatchgo Lenape clan and federal commissioner Jonathan Jennings.
+William Conner served as an interpreter.

-The treaty with the Miami was signed on October 6, 1818, at St. Mary's, Ohio, between representatives of the United States and the Miami tribe and others living in their territory.
+The treaty with the Miami was signed on October 6, 1818, at St. Mary's, Ohio, between representatives of the United States and the Miami tribe, as well as others living in their territory.
 Jonathan Jennings, Lewis Cass, and Benjamin Parke, acting as representatives of the United States, signed the treaty.
+William Conner served as an interpreter.
 The accord contained seven articles.
 Based on the terms of the accord, the Miami ceded territories south of the Wabash River covering a large portion of central Indiana, subsequently known as the "New Purchase", to the United States.
 This tract consisted of the entire central portion of Indiana between the Wabash River and the old boundary established by the Treaty of Fort Wayne (1809).
 It also established the first Indian reservation in Indiana, the Great Miami Reserve in the northern portion of the New Purchase.
 In another tenet of the accord, the United States agreed to pay the Miami a perpetual annuity of fifteen thousand dollars.
 Moreover, the United States agreed to construct one gristmill and one sawmill, as well as provide one blacksmith, one gunsmith, and agricultural implements.
 The Miami would also be provided one hundred and sixty bushels of salt annually.